jymjam/Fabric-DAPP/README.md

 #FabricDAPP
 ### Interacts with Hyperledger Fabric backend.

 Middleware exposes APIs.
-App interacts and makes changes on the network using standard blockchain protocols.
+App invokes chaincode to makes changes on the network using standard protocols.

+All entities on the blockchain network are permissioned except the DAPP.

 ledger updated via standard concensus protocols